Easy-axis Heisenberg model on the triangular lattice: from supersolid to gapped solid: Model

 where the first sum runs over nn pairs on TL.
 Note that we further represent $h$ in units $J$.

-Our previous study \cite{ulaga24} of finite-$T$ properties of the same model on TL, Eq.~(\ref{his}), employing the finite-temperature Lanczos method (FTLM) \cite{jaklic94,jaklic00}, already pointed out---though not discussed---some results directly relevant for KSCO.
-Firstly, the specific heat $c(T)$ exhibits a pronounced Schottky-like peak at $T^* \sim 0.3\alpha J$ for small $\alpha <\alpha^* \sim 0.3$, which is well consistent with the experimentally observed $T^* \sim 1 K$ in KSCO \cite{zhong20} and subsequently estimated $J \sim 3$meV and $\alpha = J_\perp/J_z \sim 0.07$ \cite{chen24,zhu24}.
-Evidently related is also experimentally established large remanent spin entropy at $T >T^*$ \cite{zhong20}.
-Secondly, results for the static spin structure factor $S^{zz}_{\bf q}(T \sim 0)$ \cite{ulaga24} also confirm the robust diagonal LRO at $T \sim 0$ consistent with a $\sqrt{3} \times \sqrt{3} $ spin solid.
+Our previous study \cite{ulaga24} of finite-$T$ properties of the same model on TL, Eq.~(\ref{his}), employing the finite-temperature Lanczos method (FTLM) \cite{jaklic94,jaklic00}, already pointed out some results now directly relevant for KSCO.
+In particular, the specific heat $c(T)$ exhibits a pronounced Schottky-like peak at $T^* \sim 0.3\alpha J$ for small $\alpha <\alpha^*$, which is well consistent with the experimentally observed $T^* \sim 1 K$ in KSCO \cite{zhong20} and estimated $J \sim 3\,$meV and $\alpha = J_\perp/J_z \sim 0.07$ \cite{chen24,zhu24}.
+Related is also large remanent spin entropy in KSCO at $T >T^*$ \cite{zhong20}.
+Results for the static spin structure factor $S^{zz}_{\bf q}(T \sim 0)$ \cite{ulaga24} also confirm the robust diagonal LRO at $T \sim 0$ consistent with a $\sqrt{3} \times \sqrt{3} $ spin solid.